When trees are close to overhead power lines, public safety and the uninterrupted supply of electricity can be compromised.

 Keeping a close eye on tree and vegetation growth is everyone’s responsibility.

 Our forestry inspectors monitor and gather data about trees in proximity to overhead power lines on a regular basis.
-They will trim trees that are directly in contact with a power line, or within 3 meters of a power line.
+They will trim trees that are directly in contact with a power line, or within three (3) meters of a power line.

-If you notice a tree near an overhead power line, or you need a temporary outage to trim or remove trees on your property, submit a non-electrical service request online or contact our Forestry Team at 613-738-6400 option 4.
-They are available weekdays between 8 am and 5 pm (excluding statutory holidays).
+If you notice a tree near an overhead power line, or you need a temporary outage to trim or remove trees on your property, submit a non-electrical service request online or contact us by telephone at 613-738-6400 weekdays between 8 am and 5 pm (excluding statutory holidays).